lucaong/gwooks/README.md

 ## Usage

-First extend the `Gwooks::Base` class and use the DSL to create actions to be performed in response to a code push:
+First extend the `Gwooks::Base` class and use its DSL to create actions to be performed in response to a code push:

 ```ruby